 It seems to me that Catrice changed their formula – polishes are not as thick as they used to be … at least those nail polishes that I tried so far.
 First five nails were little bit awkward to apply (I’m sure camera in front of me had nothing to do with it … yeah right), but then application went smoothly.
 I used 2 coats + top coat.

 Catrice Fred Said Red has even thinner formula than Be Pool.
 This pretty warmer medium red will be part of regular line, so no rush to get it in this limited edition.
 VNL is still visible after two coats, but if VNL does not bother you – 1 coat can be enough for nice application.
 I flooded my cuticles twice as I kept expecting thicker nail polish.
-Shame on me.
-2 coats + top coat.
+Shame on me. :roll: 2 coats + top coat.

 I apologize in advance for disastrous swatch of Catrice Salmon&Garfunkel shade.
 This nail polish looks to me like nude apricot shade.
 Do keep in mind that it looks slightly darker on nails than it does in the bottle.
 One moment this shade is a little more on pinkish side and other on orangey one.
-Of course my camera saw it as heavy duty orange and when I tried making photo with camcorder it came out completely pink. fail.
+Of course my camera saw it as heavy duty orange and when I tried making photo with camcorder it came out completely pink. :pic: fail.
 This polish look a lot prettier IRL.
 Most realistic color is shown in video at the end of the post.
 Color as shown on the photo is the one I see under artificial lighting (but less on the orange side).
 Application was pretty nice for almost pastel like nail polish.
 2 coats + top coat.

 Catrice Nymphelia LE Dancing Nymph marbled baked blush is also available only in this limited edition.
 I’m not a huge fan of shimmery blushes, bronzers and highlighters, but I like this blush.
 I can’t really see any shimmer on my face, more of a glow … but then again I have no idea how will Dancing Nymph look like in sunlight … hopefully not to shimmery.
 Brownish-orange color is perfect for me (I have pale, yellow to neutral skin-tone).
 I like the fact that blush is appropriate for those of us who are blush shy, but at the same time buildable for those of you who want more color.